solaranamnesis/john-lawrence-smith/researches-solid-carbon-meteorites/full-text-english.md

 last two have received my special study, the latter furnishing much the larger part of the material in my hands.

-Character of the graphite nodules.— These concretions differ more or less in appearance, while their general character is the same.
+Character of the graphite nodules.--- These concretions differ more or less in appearance, while their general character is the same.
 In this communication I cal] special attention to a large nodule taken from the very center of the Sevier iron, the largest